Dead by the Water

 Key game features

-Customize them further with more than 60 unique game-changing gear, from armors, weapons, capes, or even an assistant lemur (how did they even get that thing?).
+Customize your playstyle by picking from 10 characters with diverse strengths and weaknesses, 9 roles each with 3 unique abilities, and customize your playstyle with 80 unique equipment - from armors, weapons, kit or even an assistant lemur (how did they even get that thing?).

-Use social deception to mislead, poison food, lure creatures, burn supplies... or reveal yourself and plain murder your friends!
+Use social deception to mislead, poison food, lure creatures, or burn supplies... or reveal yourself to murder your friends and seize victory.

 -